ConacBreslin/inginuity/README.md

 - Non-functional requirements; 	The site should be attractive and intuitive.

 ## Structure
 The site starts with a modal/overlay to confirm the vsisitor is old enough to visit the site.
 If so, they come to the landing page and from there they can follow the main navigation to Distilleries or gins.
-This page also has a link to the users account which also provides the ability to register if they have not already done so.There is also alink to teh visitors shopping bag.
+This page also has a link to the users account which also provides the ability to register if they have not already done so.There is also alink to the visitors shopping bag.
 1. The distilleries gin, reviews, shopping bag and checkout pages are available to all users.
 The logout page is available to logged in users.
 2. The pages to ad or edit reviews is only avilable to logged in users.
 3. The pages to add, edit or delete distilleries, gins or reviews can only be accessed and reviews superusers.